j2doll/MagiQ.2.VSRonin/README.markdown

     <tr>
         <td>FrmEnumToString.h<br />FrmEnumToString.cpp</td>
         <td>Test Utility</td>
-        <td>Little utility that transforms enum lists to string lists.
-        Used just during development, will be removed from release.</td>
+        <td>Little utility that transforms enum lists to string lists.<br />Used just during development, will be removed from release.</td>
     </tr>
     <tr>
         <td>SizeSliders.h<br />SizeSliders.cpp</td>
         <td>Test Utility</td>
-        <td>Little utility that helps with the positioning of the widgets.
-        Used just during development, will be removed from release.</td>
+        <td>Little utility that helps with the positioning of the widgets.<br />Used just during development, will be removed from release.</td>
     </tr>
     <tr>
         <td>CostantsDefinition.h</td>